Landscaping in Columbia SC: Plant Palettes, Hardscaping, and Drainage Solutions That Work in the Midlands

 Landscaping Services for Columbia Properties

-Columbia’s established neighborhoods — Shandon, Rosewood, Forest Acres, Forest Hills, and the revitalizing areas around Main Street — each have distinct landscaping character.
+Columbia's established neighborhoods -- Shandon, Rosewood, Forest Acres, Forest Hills, and the revitalizing areas around Main Street -- each have distinct landscaping character.
 We work with what exists: mature tree canopy that dictates shade-tolerant plantings, established hardscape that may need refreshing, and soil conditions that vary from dense clay to sandy loam depending on the specific neighborhood.
 New construction in areas like Northeast Columbia and the Killian Road corridor gets designed from scratch with proper grading and drainage.
+We handle every scope from a $1,200 foundation refresh to a $15,000+ full property redesign.

 Our Design Process